 "Redrawing" of the ice ring.
-Temporal analysis of ice metamorphism and evolutiondevelopment helps us to understand and interpret the interplay between two influences.
-O-one from above:- (wind, sun radiation, air temperature, snow and 460 rain) and one from below: (warm eddy, currents).
-We have seen that the ice reflectance on satellite images changes from white (metamorphised) to completely uniformly dark and then to a very contrasting pattern around the eddy.
-This was caused first by water infiltration into the ice and then by the competing influences of cold air from above and warm water from below the ice, supplied by the subsurface lens-like eddy.
+Temporal analysis of ice metamorphism and evolution helps to understand and interpret the interplay between two influences - one from above (wind, sun radiation, air temperature, snow and rain) and one from below (warm eddy, currents).
+We have seen that the ice reflectance on satellite images changes from white (metamorphised) to completely dark and then to a very contrasting pattern around the eddy.
+This was caused first by water infiltration into the ice and then by the competing influences of cold air from above and warm water from below the ice, supplied by subsurface

-- It is interesting to note that after 20 April 2020 the dark area became larger (7.2 km diameter) than the initial ice ring (4.2 km 465 diameter), although its center did not change much.
-As ice floe A moved NW from its initial position between 20 and 21 April, and numerous ice floes in the ring region slightly compacted westwards between 21 and 22 April (see Fig. 7), this createds the impression that the dark region hads an elliptical form. - 470 The conveyor belt.
+It is interesting to note that after 20 April 2020 the dark area became larger (7.2 km diameter) than the initial ice ring (4.2 km diameter), although its center did not change much.
+As ice floe A moved NW from its initial position between 20 and 21 April, and numerous ice floes in the ring region slightly compacted westwards between 21 and 22 April, this creates the impression that the dark region has an elliptical form.

+The conveyor belt.
 Tracking of ice floe displacement also makes it possible to estimate eddy currents and their influence on the upper water layer.
-We have seen how the eddy transports and expels ice floe B and how is spins ice floe A. This is in agreement with what we know about the spatial distribution of currents in the eddies under ice cover in Lake Baikal (Kouraev et al., 2016, 2019). - Estimation of rotational speed (Table 32) gives an average value of 3.05 °/hr, (equivalent to a full rotation in 4.9 days) for ice 475 floe A and 4.02°/day or a (full rotation in 3.73 days) for ice floe B. Our estimations of rotational speed for a similar eddy observed in 2016 near Cape Nizhneye Izgolovye in the Middle Baikal (Kouraev et al., 2019) from direct (current loggers) and indirect (temperature loggers) observations indicate a full rotation every 3 days.
-Rotation speed from ice floes A and B appear close to these values, given that there will inevitably be differences due to the duration of the effect, frictional losses, - 480 drag coefficient, wind forcing, etc.
+We have seen how the eddy transports and expels ice floe B and how is spins ice floe A. This is in agreement with what we know about the spatial distribution of currents in the eddies under ice cover in Lake Baikal (Kouraev et al., 2016, 2019).

+Estimation of rotational speed (Table 2) gives an average value of 3.05 °/hr (equivalent to a full rotation in 4.9 days) for ice floe A and 4.02°/day (full rotation in 3.73 days) for ice floe B. Our estimations of rotational speed for a similar eddy observed in 2016 near Cape Nizhneye Izgolovye in the Middle Baikal (Kouraev et al., 2019) from direct (current loggers) and indirect (temperature loggers) observations indicate a full rotation every 3 days.
+Rotation speed from ice floes A and B

-The situation observed in April 2020 in Kultuk Bay is a relatively rare case, when during ice break-up ice rings don't just develop and then disappear, (as was the case in 2009 and 2016 for Cape Nizhneye Izgolovye).
-In such a this-case large-scale ice break-up allows us to observe how the eddy is-transporteding and rotateding ice floes.
-There are several factors that made these such observations possible.
-Kultuk Bay is a relatively narrow region and ice drift is limited in large scale displacement, with constraining the movement constrained to the to-west-east direction.
-Rapid ice deterioration due to thermal melt and limited large-scale wind-driven ice drift also facilitated observation of the eddy's influence on ice transport.
+- appear close to these values, given that there will inevitably be differences due to the duration of the effect, frictional losses, drag coefficient, wind forcing, etc. - 390 The situation observed in April 2020 in Kultuk Bay is a relatively rare case, when during ice break-up ice rings don't just develop and then disappear (as was the case in 2009 and 2016 for Cape Nizhneye Izgolovye).
+In this case large-scale ice break-up allows us to observe how the eddy is transporting and rotating ice floes.
+There are several factors that made such observation possible.
+Kultuk Bay is a relatively narrow region and ice drift is limited in large-scale displacement, constraining the movement to west-east.
+Rapid ice deterioration due to thermal melt and limited large-scale wind-driven ice 395 drift also facilitated observation of the eddy's influence on ice transport.

 The power of multi-satellite imagery.
-There are still a lot of unknowns in the interpretation of ice cover state from visible,

-490 NIR, SWIR, TIR and microwave satellite images and data.
-When studying natural phenomena a complimentary data approach is advantageous and it helps to use all existing sources of satellite imagery that may reveal some-key elements in ice cover development.
+There are still a lot of unknowns in the interpretation of ice cover state from visible, NIR, SWIR, TIR and microwave satellite images and data.
+When studying natural phenomena a complimentary data approach is advantageous and it helps to use all existing sources of satellite imagery that may reveal some key elements in 400 ice cover development.